 Note that since we do not say what to do when Enable is low, the circuit "remembers" the previous state.
 While Enable is high and since the always block is also sensitive to D, Q and Qbar will be updated at any time D changes, giving it a "transparent" behavior.
-Also note that the non-blocking assignment operator (<=) is used instead of blocking (=) operator which had been used in dataflow modeling.
-The distinction between the blocking and non-blocking assignment is covered in Lab 7 (Testbenches for Sequential Circuits).
+The distinction between the blocking and nonblocking assignment is covered in Lab 7 (Testbenches for Sequential Circuits).

 1-3.
 Design a D latch (shown in the figure above) using dataflow modeling.
-Synthesize the design and view the schematic of the synthesized design.
+Synthesize the design and view the schematic of the Open Synthesized Design.
 Develop a testbench to test (generate input as shown below) and validate the design.
 Simulate the design.
 Assign D input to SW0, and Enable input to SW1.
 Assign Q to LED0 and Qbar to LED1.
 Implement the design and verify the functionality in hardware.